MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/operations-manager-activities.md

 Configure activity properties as follows:

 1. Double-click the activity.
-Alternatively, you can right-click the activity, and then click **Properties**.
+Alternatively, you can right-click the activity, and select **Properties**.

-2. To save your configuration entries, click **Finish**.
+2. To save your configuration entries, select **Finish**.

-In the activity properties dialog box, several tabs along the left side provide access to general and specific settings for the activity.
+In the activity properties dialog, several tabs along the left side provide access to general and specific settings for the activity.
 The number of available tabs for object properties differs between different activities.

 ## General tab